orlitzky/postgres-groups/README.md

 ## Postgres

 Postgres has no (obvious?) way to achieve this.
-The closest I was able to come can be found in the pg-tests/02-create-permissions.sh file.
+The closest I was able to come can be found in the pg-test/02-create-permissions.sh file.
 It is not pretty; and doesn't fully work besides.
 When a new user is created in 04-add-new-user-and-retest.sh, some manual work is required to grant him the correct permissions.

 If there are 100 databases on the server already, that could be a lot of error-prone work.

+Is there a way to modify 02-create-permissions.sh so that 04-add-new-user-and-retest.sh will work?